Justin Jefferson Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Matchup vs. San Francisco

-- The 218.7 passing yards the 49ers yield per game makes them the NFL's third-ranked pass defense this season.
+- The 218.7 yards per game the 49ers are giving up through the air makes them the NFL's third-ranked pass defense.

-- With 13 passing TDs conceded this season, the 49ers defense is ranked third in the NFL.
+- At 1.3 passing TDs conceded per game, the 49ers defense is ranked third in the NFL.

 Recent Performances